htdebeer/paru/index.md

 </div>
 ```

-you can automatically number the examples by selecting all headers of
+you can automatically number the example blocks by selecting all
-level 3 in all div elements that have class "example":
+*Header*s of level 3 in all *Div* elements that have class "*example*":

 ``` {.ruby}
 #!/usr/bin/env ruby